robbiemu/gravity_gets_me/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [LGPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) License.
+For more details, refer to the [LICENSE](./LICENSE.txt) file.
+Licensing governs the use and distribution of software components within this repository.
+The GNU Lesser General Public License version 3 ensures that modifications to the library can be freely used and distributed, while requiring users to provide source code and license information.

 ---